The Cost of Downtime: What Your SLA Budget Actually Looks Like in Dollars

 - Google (2020) -- a 47-minute outage of Google Cloud services affected millions of users across Gmail, YouTube, and Cloud Platform customers

-Downtime is not free.
-It has a specific, calculable cost that increases with every minute your site is offline.
-The businesses that thrive are not the ones that never experience outages -- they are the ones that detect and respond to outages fastest.
+Downtime is not an abstract risk.
+It has a specific dollar amount attached to every minute your site is offline.
+The businesses that do well are not the ones that never go down.
+Every site goes down eventually.
+The businesses that do well are the ones that find out in 2 minutes instead of 2 hours.

-Do not wait for a customer to tell you your site is down.
-Know first.
-Respond faster.
-Lose less.
+Do not wait for a customer to tell you the site is down.
+That is the most expensive way to find out.

 See setup tutorials or get started with UptyBots monitoring today.